f1337/f1337.github.io/cv/index.md

 *June 2020 - February 2021*

-I was the engineering lead for over 100 software engineers, designers, analysts, & researchers working on the Veteran Services Platform.
-Together we built and maintained tools and infrastructure to support the hundreds of folks building apps for va.gov, and the over 9 million U.S. veterans they're built for.
+Led over 100 software engineers, designers, analysts, & researchers for VA.gov.

 - Drove reduction of continuous-integration times from 90+ minutes to under 20 minutes, for the first time in over 3 years.
 - Led effort to ensure 100% of veteran-facing applications are reviewed for privacy, security, and infrastructure readiness, _before_ public launch.
 - Introduced mob/ensemble coding for unblocking & collaborating.
 - Worked closely with the infrastructure team to move VA.gov onto Kubernetes.
-- Building high-performance teams requires maintaining an environment where trust is high, fear is low, and there is safety to make mistakes.
-It's not easy, but we are succeeding!

-### LendingHome
+### Kiavi (then LendingHome)

 **Staff Software Engineer**

 *October 2018 - May 2020*

-- Led the architecture, implementation, and delivery of LendingHome's first automated-underwriting solution.
+- Led the architecture, implementation, and delivery of Kiavi's first automated-underwriting solution.
 - Introduced structured logging, across multiple stacks.
-- Championed changes to the production-support rotation which improved our feedback loop with customers.
+- Championed changes to the production-support rotation, improving our feedback loop with customers.
-- Created rapid-development & testing tools, including code generators, automated and manual testing helpers, and event-sourcing data migrations.
+- Created rapid-development/testing tools, including code generators, automated and manual testing helpers, and event-sourcing data migrations.
-- Led Rails upgrades from 4.x to 5.x, across multiple stacks.
-- Contributed to Ruby 2.5 upgrades, across multiple stacks.
+- Led Rails upgrades from 4.x to latest 5.x, across multiple stacks.
+Contributed to Ruby 2.5 upgrades, across multiple stacks.
-- Fixed application security issues raised by pen testers.

 ### Panda Strike